Isaac-Newt/python-morse-code/README.md

 # Python Morse Code transcriber

-GTK3 Frontend to a Morse Code transcriber in Python3
+GTK3 Frontend to a Morse Code transcriber in Python 3.

 ## About

 This is a morse code transcriber built using Python 3, with a GTK3 UI using Python-GObject bindings.
+This is an extension of a class project that was CLI-only.

 ## Requirements